-- Honesty in all aspects of research, including in the presentation of research goals, intentions and findings; in reporting on research methods and procedures; in gathering data; in using and acknowledging the work of other researchers; and in conveying valid interpretations and making justifiable claims based on research findings. - Rigour, in line with prevailing disciplinary norms and standards, and in performing research and using appropriate methods; in adhering to an agreed protocol where appropriate; in drawing interpretations and conclusions from the research; and in communicating the results. - Transparency and open communication in declaring potential competing interests; in the reporting of research data collection methods; in the analysis and interpretation of data; in making research findings widely available, which includes publishing or otherwise sharing negative or null results to recognise their value as part of the research process; and in presenting the work to other researchers and to the public.
+- Honesty in all aspects of research, including in the presentation of research goals, intentions and findings; in reporting on research methods and procedures; in gathering data; in using and acknowledging the work of other researchers; and in conveying valid interpretations and making justifiable claims based on research findings. - Rigour, in line with prevailing disciplinary norms and standards: in performing research and using appropriate methods; in adhering to an agreed protocol where appropriate; in drawing interpretations and conclusions from the research; and in communicating the results. - Transparency and open communication in declaring conflicts of interest; in the reporting of research data collection methods; in the analysis and interpretation of data; in making research findings widely available, which includes sharing negative results as appropriate; and in presenting the work to other researchers and to the general public. - Care and respect for all participants in and subjects of research, including humans, animals, the environment and cultural objects.
+Those engaged with research must also show care and respect for the stewardship of research and scholarship for future generations.

-- Care and respect for all participants in research, and for the subjects, users and beneficiaries of research, including humans, animals, the environment and cultural objects.
-Those engaged with research must also show care and respect for the integrity of the research record. - Accountability of funders, employers and researchers to collectively create a research environment in which individuals and organisations are empowered and enabled to own the research process.
-Those engaged with research must also ensure that individuals and organisations are held to account when behaviour falls short of the standards set by this concordat. - 2.2.2 The Concordat to Support Research Integrity, first published in 2012 and revised in 2019, is signed by a number of key research funders, including UKRI.
+2.2.2 The Concordat to Support Research Integrity, published in July 2012, is signed by a number of key research funders, including HEFCE and the Research Councils.
 The Concordat sets out expectations of the signatories in relation to good research conduct, and compliance is a condition of research funding from those organisations.
-'It provides the principles and commitments to ensure that research produced by, or in collaboration with, UK universities, research institutes and others undertaking research is underpinned by the highest standards of rigour and integrity' (page 4 of the Concordat).
-The expectations set out in the Concordat are the broadly accepted standards against which universities and researchers should judge research integrity and is, therefore, a fundamentally important document for all researchers.
-Staff and students engaged in research are expected to familiarise themselves with the Concordat.
+The expectations set out in the Concordat are the broadly accepted standards against which universities and researchers should judge research integrity, and is therefore a fundamentally important document for all researchers.
+Staff and students engaged in research are expected to familiarise themselves with the Concordat which can be found at: